 OA job types are used to describe the environment that RAAF OAs work in, rather than an area of specialisation.
 The three job types will be Pilot, Mission Aircrew and Mission Controller.
 The working environment for a pilot is in the cockpit, manipulating the flight controls of the aircraft.
 Mission Aircrew will also perform their duties as part of the crew of an aircraft, but will not be flying the aircraft.
 Mission Controllers will perform their duties from within the ground environment.
 Some streams such as ABM or ATC may work in either the ground or air environment.

 The RAAF uses the term Family to identify, at the broadest level, the occupations that perform similar roles.
 In the RAAF, all Officers who are responsible for the application of airpower belong to the Officer Aviation (OA) Family of Streams.

 During the recruiting process candidates will be asked for their OA job type preference and their preference for the type of officer intake (Direct entry or Australian Defence Force Academy entry).
 This is just to get an indication of the type of aviation environment that they are interested in but it doesn’t change the selection process.
 As the three job types indicate the environment that OA personnel will work in, the job types also have different medical requirements, therefore someone who may have a medical condition that prevents them from being a pilot or mission aircrew, may still be able to be a Mission Controller.

-Since the RAAF does not recruit to particular job streams, if candidates are successful in their application they will appointed to the RAAF as part of the Officer Aviation Family and their letter of offer will indicate; the type of officer intake, the pathway will be into the Air Academy, and any restriction of employment.
+Since the RAAF does not recruit to particular job streams, if candidates are successful in their application they will appointed to the RAAF as an Officer Aviation Candidate and their letter of offer will indicate; the type of officer intake, the pathway into the Air Academy and any restriction of employment.